 - Characterizing the emergence and dissemination of antibiotic resistant bacteria, particularly MRSA

-- Welcome new graduate students Collin, Brianna, and Billy!
+- Welcome new graduate students Claire and Elizabeth!